oaknorthbank/data-python-exercise/README.md

 Process a list of invoices and produce the following statistics:

 1. Total number of invoices per organisation
-2. Total number of unpaid invoices per organisation
-3. Total number of overdue invoices per organisation
+2. Total number of overdue invoices per organisation
-4. Total number of paid invoices per organisation per month
+3. Total number of paid invoices per organisation per month

 ## Setup